kuharan/sturdy-telegram/README.md

 # About Me
 Hello, my name is Kuharan.
 I am a Software Engineer at [PWC](https://www.pwc.com/).
 I enjoy making teeny tiny applications in my leisure time and this is one of them.
-Now that my wedding is over, I am open-sourcing it.
-Hope you like it!